 As we all know and lament, sizing can vary widely from brand to brand.
 Here’s how things work at Aqua Underwear!

 Still have questions?
-Please let us help!
-We’d love it if you booked a complimentary 15-minute consultation using our appointment scheduler Calendly.
-Yes, it really is free of charge!
+Let us help!
+Book a complimentary (yes —free) 15-minute consultation using our appointment scheduler Calendly.

 Sizing Tips

-• Crop Tops.
-We recommend measuring the widest part of your torso for best fit.
+Crop Tops.
+Measure the widest part of your torso for best fit.
 For some that may be your stomach, not your chest.
 Length is measured from the center shoulder seam, vertically across the nipple, down to the bottom shirt hem.

-• Boxer Briefs.
-Very stretchy and quite flexible in sizing, especially for softer, squishier bodies.
-When in doubt, size down.
+Boxer Briefs.
+Very stretchy and quite flexible in sizing, especially for softer bodies.
+If in-between sizes, size down.
 Hip fit comfortably stretches 7-8 inches beyond chart listing.

 Measuring for Underwear

-Knowing your measurements will always get you the best fit, whether you’re ordering ready-to-wear or made-to-order garments!
+Knowing your measurements will always get you the best fit, whether you’re ordering Off The Rack or Custom garments!

 Measuring Standing